Best Things to Do in Akihabara, Tokyo

 Gachapon is a type of vending machine found in metro areas throughout Tokyo.
 During your Akihabara sightseeing tour, you’ll likely pass quite a few Gachapon machines.

-Gachapon Kaikan is the most popular place to collect the small prizes.
+Gachapon Kaikan is the most popular place to collect these small prizes.
 Each month, the store introduces 50 new prizes.

 Get a unique view of Akihabara via Go-Kart

-Several companies offer go-kart rentals and tours.
+Several companies offer go-kart rentals and tours in the area.
 Most of the rentals include a guided tour and access to fun costumes.
-However, you can always choose to wear your street clothes and drive around by yourself.
+(You can also choose to wear your street clothes and drive around by yourself.)

 Keep in mind that you need an international driver’s license and have to be over the age of 18.
 The go-karts must comply with the local road safety laws and regulations.

-Staying at one of the best hotels in Akihabara is the best way to spike your sightseeing experience.
-Here are a few of the best places to stay in Akihabara to start your search…
+Staying at one of the best hotels in Akihabara is a great way to spice up your sightseeing experience.
+The area is home to loads of fantastic hotels and offers excellent value for central Tokyo.
+Here are a few popular places to stay in Akihabara to start your accommodations search…

 • ICI Hotel Asakusabashi by RELIEF: Located off of the main streets of Akihabara, this budget-friendly hotel offers comfortable rooms in a location well-placed to take on the top points of interest in Akihabara.

-• Akihabara Washington Hotel: A quick walk to the centre of Akihabara at Chuo-dori, this hotel features simple, cozy rooms that are a tad roomier than most of its Akihabara counterparts.
+• Akihabara Washington Hotel: A quick walk to the center of Akihabara at Chuo-dori, this hotel features simple, cozy rooms that are a tad roomier than most of its Akihabara counterparts.

-• Super Hotel Premier Akihabara: A recently-built hotel with delightful modern furnishings set conveniently among the electronics shops & restaurants of Akihabara.
+• Super Hotel Premier Akihabara: A recently built hotel with delightful modern furnishings set conveniently among the electronics shops and restaurants of Akihabara.

 Treksplorer